Romilly's Wilde Journey

 Many people ask us where the name ‘Romilly Wilde’ originates.
 It is a name that is close to the heart of our Founder, Susie Willis.
 Romilly is an old family name and one that conjures the image of a romantic English scene, with unique, eccentric feminine cues.
-Wilde is the free-spirited, adventurous and curious personality of this natural skincare line, that endeavours to pursue a clean living, an authentic company that continuously seeks to enquire, challenge and make positive change, both on a personal level and beyond.
+Wilde is the free-spirited, adventurous and curious personality of this clean active skincare line, that endeavours to pursue a conscious approach to life, continuously seeking to enquire, challenge and make positive change, both on a personal level and beyond.
+Romilly Wilde is clean beauty personified.

 This mindset has led us to meet some remarkable individuals.
 We have started conversations and shared stories with likeminded ‘Wilde Women’ who are adventurers, explorers and travel journalists.
 All with a love for travel, wellbeing and a desire to connect with people who are passionate about the natural world.
 We will keep you updated with these stores when they are collected after our Wilde Women event in 2019.